adolfgatonegro/firefox-minimal/README.md

 ![](./screenshots/multitab.png)

-In private windows the tab bar will remain visible, and an eye   icon will be drawn next to the tab name, to make it easier to distinguish between regular and private windows.
+In private windows the tab bar will always be visible, and an eye icon will be drawn next to the tab name, to make it easier to distinguish between regular and private windows.